sytzez/audiovisual/README.md

 ## Introduction

-These pieces were originally deviced to be performed in a concert setting, in a dim room with a large screen or projector.
+These pieces were originally created to be performed in a concert setting, in a dim room with a large screen or projector.
 They explore the relationships between music, sound, video, mathematical equations and physical phenomena.
 Some of them have a fixed compositional structure; others are meant to be used in improvisation, being controlled using a MIDI device.